 - Improves collaboration.
 Organizations have a lot of moving parts and often silo their efforts.
 It’s common that departments in middle-marketing businesses are trying to achieve similar goals but not communicating with each other.
 Having an active cross-departmental CGO forces collaboration and empowers achievement by breaking down silos and focusing mutual effort.

-- Creates a growth-focused culture.
+- Creates a profit-focused culture.
 When cross-departmental teams are clear on their shared goals, they better understand each other’s efforts, motivations, and failures.
 This creates an environment that allows employees to learn and develop together.
 They become more authentic and value-driven, which results in higher levels of motivation and performance.

 - Reveal more significant insights into the customer lifecycle.
 Organizations with little cross-pollination can create blind spots in customer acquisition and the customer experience.
 For example, do sales and marketing have a shared definition of a qualified lead?
 Bridging the gap between the two functions and creating a revenue team can drive more informed strategies and better results.

-Growth marketing plays a vital and essential part in our understanding of the entire customer lifecycle.
+Profit center marketing plays a vital and essential part in our understanding of the entire customer lifecycle.
 Marketers — working together with sales, customer support, and data teams — can challenge perceptions and investigate what the future customer may need and how it gets done.

 3. Extend your ROI timeline.